Ohio Car Seat Laws

 Contact an Ohio Car Accident Attorney for Help

 Do you need help pursuing justice after your child has been injured in a car accident caused by someone else?
-Contact our Akron car accident lawyers today for a free consultation about your claim.
+Contact our auto accident attorneys in Akron today for a free consultation about your claim.

 At Amourgis & Associates, Attorneys at Law, we only represent consumers.
 We fight for regular people who have been seriously hurt in accidents.
 We fight for people who are being crushed by overwhelming debt and need a fresh start.
 We fight for individuals and families.
 Never businesses.
 Never insurance companies.
 We are loyal to the consumer.